eonarheim/eonarheim.github.io/input/posts/using-wyam-blog.md

 ---
 Recently I needed to update my blog WordPress version (yet again), along with patch my server, update my HTTPS certificate, and pay my hosting bill.
 The amount of admin-istrivia around maintaining your own server and application platform is more than I want to do for a blog going forward.
 This got me thinking there must be a better way to do this.
 My friends, [@kamranayub](https://twitter.com/kamranayub) in particular, have been pushing me to do more blogging and to move to static site generation.
 So here goes!

+(BTW, this setup is saving me $400 per year on hosting costs!)

 ## Intro Wyam

 This leads me to the Wyam static site generator.
 It is a great little static site generator built in C#/.NET (full framework).
 If you come from a Markdown/Razor background you'll really find this stuff really familiar and easy to use.
 Wyam is super configurable, fully customizable, and compatible with GitHub pages.
 Let's dig into it!